canonical/ubuntu.com/templates/kubernetes/docs/storage.md

 For a more detailed explanation of Juju's storage pools and options, please see the relevant <a href="https://docs.jujucharms.com/stable/en/charms-storage">Juju documentation</a>.
 </p></div>

-Note that actually deploying these charms with storage may take some time, but you can continue
+Note that actually deploying these charms with storage may take some time, but you can continue to run other Juju commands in the meantime.

 The `ceph-osd` and `ceph-mon` deployments should then be connected: